 What if I don’t have a set time planned?
 What if I don’t know how much longer I’m meant to be here?
 What if it’s because I want to be here?
 What if… why?
 Why should I even be answering these questions?

-Originally, I had planned what was expected, to work in Qatar for one year and go home.
-From my discussions with fellow expats, that’s the expectation for most people that take a job aboard for the first time; one year of work to make the dollars then take a nonstop one-way flight home.
+Originally, I had planned what was expected, to work in Qatar for one year then go home.
+From my discussions with fellow expats, that’s the expectation for most people that take a job aboard for the first time; one year of work to make some money then take a nonstop one-way flight home.
 Yet I don’t recall reading that in the invisible book, “Expat Expectations”.

-Let me tell you, I ended up in the tiniest studio apartment with no windows, rented an ugly orange Kia Rio (it still hurts to think about that one) and was practically living out of my own pocket my first 6 months.
+Let me tell you, I ended up in the tiniest studio apartment with no windows, rented an ugly orange Kia Rio (it still hurts to think about that one), and was practically living out of my own pocket my first six months.
 I take a look back now and realize that my original plans and expectations were not realistic nor the right plans for me.
-God’s plans for me couldn’t have been better timed and executed.
+God’s plans for me couldn’t have been better timed.

 Am I still a confused expat?
 TOTALLY!
 Would I have it any other way?
 Nope.